scipy/scipy-articles/joss_paper_0.18/paper.md

 # Summary

-SciPy (pronounced "Sigh Pie") is open-source library for mathematics, science, and engineering.
-It includes modules for statistics, optimization, integration, linear algebra, Fourier transforms, signal and image processing, ODE solvers, and more.
+SciPy (pronounced "Sigh Pie") is an open source library for mathematics, science, and engineering.
+It includes modules for statistics, optimization and root finding, fitting,  evaluation of special functions, interpolation, integration, ODE solvers, Fourier transforms, handling of sparse matrices, linear algebra with dense and sparse matrices, hierarchial clustering, signal and N-dimensional image processing, spatial algorithms and data structures, graph algorithms, and reading and writing data files in a variety of common data formats.

 The @SciPy library depends on @NumPy, which provides convenient and fast N-dimensional array manipulation.
 The SciPy library is built to work with NumPy arrays, and